khemrajregmi/blockchain-pp/README.md

 npm run dev
 ```

-The frontend will run on [http://localhost:3002](http://localhost:3002) or the port specified in your `.env`.
+The frontend will run on [http://localhost:3001](http://localhost:3001) (Vite will automatically find an available port).

 ## 5. Open in Browser

-Visit [http://localhost:3002](http://localhost:3002) to use the app.
+Visit [http://localhost:3001](http://localhost:3001) to use the app, or [http://localhost:3001/login](http://localhost:3001/login) for the login page.

 ## Output Demo